 Today I will talk about the simplest financial product known to me – the Recurring Deposit or RD as it is called.
 Most investors know about Recurring Deposits and have used them at some point of time.
 However, many investors are still confused regarding this straightforward product.

 Also, I will share tips on extracting the maximum benefit out of Recurring Deposits and on using this product to lead a better financial life.
-(Even our upcoming investors bootcamp will help you lead a better financial life).

 Simple and Beautiful financial Product

 Recurring Deposits are often rightfully called one of the simplest financial products in the world.
 You open a Recurring Deposit for a fixed amount and for a fixed tenure.
 Each month that fixed amount is invested and you earn interest (at a predefined rate) on the Recurring Deposit.